Dash Mihok: Acting

 Mihok got his start doing guest spots in local New York City productions of Law & Order, NYPD Blue, and New York Undercover.
 In 1994, Mihok debuted in the independent film, Black is White.
 In 1995, Mihok appeared in the CBS movie of the week, Murderous Intent.

 In 1996, Mihok appeared in director Barry Levinson's film Sleepers, which was notable for its depiction of sexual abuse.
-Mihok said he did a lot of research for that role.
-He was also in the Angelina Jolie film, Foxfire.
-In 1996, the Leonardo DiCaprio and Claire Danes-starring Romeo + Juliet was Mihok's breakout role.
+The same year, Mihok also appeared in the Angelina Jolie film, Foxfire.
+His breakout role was in the Leonardo DiCaprio and Claire Danes-starring Romeo + Juliet.
 To prepare for his audition, Mihok studied Shakespeare and had five extensive audition sessions with director Baz Luhrmann before landing the role of Benvolio.
-The film shot on location in Mexico, and Mihok said he considers the experience life-changing.

-In 1998, for Terrence Malick's Thin Red Line, Mihok said he spent an intensive six months working on the film, with the amount of footage constituting a full starring part, but during editing was reduced to an ensemble role as Private First Class Doll.
+In 1998, for Terrence Malick's Thin Red Line, Mihok said he spent an intensive six months working on the film, with the amount of footage constituting a starring role, but during editing was reduced to an ensemble part as Private First Class Doll.

 In 1996, Mihok was a featured regular in the role of Joey in the Rhea Perlman CBS sitcom Pearl.
 In 1999, he appeared on The WB series Felicity, where he portrayed Lynn, a competitive swimmer, in multiple episodes.
 He has been featured in roles in films such as The Day After Tomorrow, The Perfect Storm, I Am Legend, and Silver Linings Playbook.
 He has had starring roles in independent features such as Telling You and Loveless in Los Angeles.